Achieving Business Objectives with a Data-Driven Channel Partner Portal Software.

 - Improving Customer Experience

-Channel sales managers have a big role in contributing to an organizations revenue, establishing and maintaining an aligned relationship, as well as managing the sales pipeline with partners.
+Channel sales managers have a big role in contributing to an organizations revenue.
+Moreover, they establish and maintain an aligned relationship, as well as manage the sales pipeline with partners.
 Consequently, channel sales managers need to have access to a portal that gives them the ability to measure and manage deals and pipeline performance.

-Today’s channel partner portals supply an organization with a great deal of actionable data that can be used to increase sales and profitability.
-However, before investing in a portal, vendors need to discover what data their partners and sales team find important and choose a portal that delivers actionable insights to these data.
+Today’s channel partner portals supply an organization with a great deal ofthat can be used to increase sales and profitability.
+However, before investing in a channel partner portal, vendors need to discover what data their partners and sales team find important.
+Upon this discovery, then they need to choose a portal that delivers actionable insights to these data.
 We recommend to our clients to empower their salespeople and partners with a portal that provides information on every step in the sales pipeline.
-A vendor would find it beneficial to share and study the data to identify all the steps that resulted in driving sales as well as all the data that outlines where partners struggled to close a sale or missed opportunities.
-By sharing such insights with partners, vendors can make partner specific recommendations for a desirable outcome.
+A vendor would find it beneficial to share and study the data to identify all the steps that resulted in driving sales.
+Additionally, analyzing this data can help vendors outlines where partners struggled to close a sale or missed opportunities.
+Therefore, by sharing such insights with partners, vendors can make partner specific recommendations for a desirable outcome.

 80.7% of executives view their data investments as having successfully generated business benefits.